Niti1605/VHDL/README.md

 # VHDL
-I have designed various digital circuits using vhdl programming languages in xillinx software also integrated it with hardware.
+I have designed various digital circuits like encoder/decoder, counters, flip flops using vhdl programming languages in xillinx software also integrated it with hardware.